junxit/us-congress-bills-111/metadata.md

 - 2010-09-22 — Introduced in Senate
 - 2010-09-22 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2010-12-01 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment favorably.
+- 2010-12-02 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with amendments.
+Without written report.
+- 2010-12-02 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with amendments.
+Without written report.
+- 2010-12-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 670.